 Lymphedema is the swelling due to failure of the lymphatic system.

-Lymphedema is swelling of an arm of leg due to issues of the lymphatic system.
-Chronic lymphedema is the term used for lymphedema that has been present for more than 6 months and is likely permanent.
-It may result in minor swelling and discomfort.
-Occasionally, it leads to a disability and disfigurement.
-In severe cases, the affected limb can be debilitating.
+Lymphedema is swelling of an arm or leg caused by issues with the lymphatic system.
+Chronic lymphedema refers to lymphedema that has been present for more than six months and is likely permanent.
+It can result in minor swelling and discomfort, but in some cases, it leads to disability and disfigurement.
+In severe instances, the affected limb can become debilitating.

-It's time you get your life back.
+It’s time to reclaim your life.
 Be Vain.
 Be Las Vegas Vein.

 The International Society of Lymphology categories: